BIGJRA/BIGJRA.github.io/rejuv.md

     -   Toxic Thread
     -   Sucker Punch

-This one isn’t too bad, though the Joltik are annoying with their Electroweb attack.
-Unless you have priority, you’re going to end up going last, so have something with enough special defense to take their Electric/Bug/Poison attacks and hit back hard.
+This one isn't too bad, though the Joltik are annoying with their Electroweb attack.
+Unless you have priority, you're going to end up going last, so have something with enough special defense to take their Electric/Bug/Poison attacks and hit back hard.
 Venam and Ren are both worthy partners here.